 What does this diagram depict?

 |Calculated at path level of activities||Calculated at the activity level|

 |Defines flexibility of a path w.r.t project end date||Define flexibility of activity w.r.t its successor start|

-|Formula LS-ES or LF-EF||Formula ES (of successors) – EF of current activity -1|
+|Total Float Formula LS-ES or LF-EF||Free Float Formula ES (of successors) – EF of current activity -1|

-|Can come into existence if network diagram has multiple path and there are activities which are not there on Critical Path||Can come into existence if successor is having more than one activity converging on it or the successor activity is having a constraint applied|
+|Can come into existence if the network diagram has multiple paths and there are activities that are not there on the Critical Path||Can come into existence if the successor is having more than one activity converging on it or the successor activity is having a constraint applied|

 Float expresses flexibility, but negative float snatches that flexibility.

 So, Negative Float is an imposed constraint.
 For example, you estimated to finish an activity in 10 days.
 But, due to an upcoming festival, you have to finish it in five days.
 Your logic needs ten days, but the constraint is not allowing you to go beyond five days.
 So, you have a negative float of five days.